ergoplatform/ergodocs/docs/contribute.md

 * See the [Dropbox](https://www.dropbox.com/sh/jionpgnj89eod2f/AAC5S1vnOwO3gm2vRYOmDBQ-a?dl=0) for graphics, or [awesome-ergo](https://github.com/ergoplatform/awesome-ergo/tree/master/graphics/Logo) for logos.
 * Apply to the [Sigmanaut Training Programme](https://ergoplatform.org/en/blog/the-sigmanauts-programme/) to help shape & grow ergo.

-## How is Ergo Funded?

-The Ergo Foundation uses a small treasury to promote ecosystem growth; please see the following articles for more information.
-[The Ergo Foundation](https://ergoplatform.org/en/blog/ergo-foundation/) & [Emission & Tokenomics](https://ergoplatform.org/en/blog/emission/)